 Hotel Cort is truly unique in its style.
 The hotel is reminiscent of seaside retreats with subtle nods towards traditional Spanish abodes whilst retaining a luxurious feel.
 It is obvious that when designing the hotel, they aimed to keep it feeling homey and comfortable.
-The rooms themselves have a relaxing ambience and each room is unique in design, from the lemon tree filled suite, to the Hamptons-like room with sailing inspired pieces.
-As for exploring the rest of the hotel that is an adventure for each visitor to partake – there are multiple bars and terraces tucked away in corners and up staircases that are just waiting to be discovered!
+The rooms themselves have a relaxing ambience and each room is unique in design, from the lemon tree-filled suite, to the Hamptons-like room with sailing-inspired pieces.
+As for exploring the rest of the hotel that is an adventure for each visitor to partake in – there are multiple bars and terraces tucked away in corners and up staircases that are just waiting to be discovered!

 Located in a former 19th-century palace, Can Alomar preserves much of the elegance of the original building.
 A lesson in understated style and luxury, the hotel combines the splendour and space of a palace with contemporary furnishings and finishes.
 With only 16 rooms which include 9 suites, this hotel is truly boutique in size.
 Décor is sophisticated and discreet – walls are painted in neutral tones, adorned with modern art, and textiles are kept sumptuous and luxurious.
 We adore the discreet but attentive luxury concierge, whilst the plunge pool and solarium on the roof is an ideal spot for chilling out with views of the cathedral and bay of Palma.
 There is even a charming tower at the top of the hotel available for private massages and celebrations.
 Dinner takes place in the stylish De Tokia a Lima restaurant, serving up a creative and unique selection of Mediterranean, Peruvian and Japanese gastronomy either in a relaxed brasserie-like interior or on the tranquil terrace overlooking the Paseo del Borne.